improving-minnesota/react-workshop/labs/lab-05-forms.md

 - Now that we can log in to our application, let's set up a way to edit an employee.

 &nbsp;
-###### Before we get started, take the time to look at our custom form components already implemented for us.
+###### Before we get started, take the time to look at the custom form components already implemented for us.

 - The first component we need is a form to contain all of our employee's properties.
 - Open **client/src/components/employees.form.jsx**.

-- This form has several more props than any component we've made so far so let's review them:
+- This form has more props than any component we've made so far, so let's review them:
   - employee : the employee we will be editing
   - errors: an object containing validation errors
   - validate: the function to be called upon a form input value change
-  - validateAll: the function to call to validate the entire form
+  - validateAll: the function to validate the entire form
   - hasErrors: a function that can be called to determine if any of the form inputs have validation errors
   - toggleAdmin: a helper function to toggle the boolean value of `employee.admin`
   - onSave: the callback to call when the user submits the form